-Founded on Maui in 1995, Pacific Biodiesel is the nation’s longest operating and most experienced biodiesel producer, and established the first retail biodiesel pump in America.
-Today with more than 100 employees statewide, the company is the only commercial producer of liquid biofuels in Hawaii.
+Founded on Maui in 1995, Pacific Biodiesel® is the nation’s longest operating biodiesel producer, and established the first retail biodiesel pump in America.
+Today with nearly 100 employees statewide, the company is the only commercial producer of liquid biofuels in Hawaii.

 The company has always focused on recycling with a zero-waste philosophy that incorporates development of value-added co-products.
 Its collaborative, community-based “agriculture and energy” production model demonstrates a full-circle system of sustainability and climate change solutions designed to help Hawaii achieve a clean, sustainable energy future.

 Pacific Biodiesel Expands Operations to Kauai